quietbamboo/mapic/client/lib/GPUImage/README.md

   - *excludeCircleRadius*: The radius of the circular area being excluded from the blur
   - *excludeCirclePoint*: The center of the circular area being excluded from the blur
   - *excludeBlurSize*: The size of the area between the blurred portion and the clear circle
+  - *aspectRatio*: The aspect ratio of the image, used to adjust the circularity of the in-focus region.
+By default, this matches the image aspect ratio, but you can override this value.

 - **GPUImageTiltShiftFilter**: A simulated tilt shift lens effect
   - *blurSize*: A multiplier for the size of the out-of-focus blur, ranging from 0.0 on up, with a default of 2.0